jotacoro/jotacoro.github.io/content/portfolio/hom-alt-version.en.md

 description: Tell me.
 topic: blog, hugo, github
 songNotes: [
-  "First version of HOM, discarded by the executive producer and released as an independent single by the performer.", "Pop and disco influences over a dancehall-like rhythm."
+  "Composition, production and mix.",
-]
+  "First version of HOM, discarded by the executive producer.", "Released as an independent single by the performer.", ]
 songImageUrl: "/hom-alt-version_cover.jpg"
 socialIcons: